 The Office of Study Abroad

-Brandeis provides a variety of opportunities for students to enroll in specified programs abroad that provide a sound course of study to enrich and enhance the Brandeis collegiate experience.
-Students may receive credit toward their Brandeis degrees through participation in educational programs abroad that have been approved by the Undergraduate Curriculum Committee (UCC) on the recommendation of the Office of Academic Services.
+Brandeis encourages a variety of opportunities for students to enroll in specified programs abroad that provide a sound course of study to enrich and enhance the Brandeis collegiate experience.
+Students may receive credit toward their Brandeis degrees through participation in educational programs abroad that have been approved by the Undergraduate Curriculum Committee (UCC) on the recommendation of the Office of Study Abroad.

-The Office of Academic Services maintains a resource library of materials on approved programs and offers advising to undergraduates interested in enriching their Brandeis experience with a period of international study.
+The Office of Study Abroad maintains an electronic database resource library of materials on approved programs and offers advising to undergraduates interested in enriching their Brandeis experience with a period of international study.

-Students must apply to the Office of Academic Services for approval to study abroad.
-Application deadlines can be found on the study abroad Web site at www.brandeis.edu/acserv/abroad/index.html.
-Eligibility criteria include appropriate class standing (usually junior), good academic and judicial standing, a minimum 3.000 GPA, the approval of the major department, a compelling academic reason, prior language study when required and a plan for completing all Brandeis degree and major requirements within eight semesters.
+Students must apply to the Office of Study Abroad for approval to study abroad.
+Application deadlines can be found on the study abroad website at www.brandeis.edu/abroad/.
+Eligibility criteria include appropriate class standing (usually junior or fall of senior year), good academic and judicial standing, a minimum 3.000 GPA, the approval of the major department, a compelling academic reason, prior language study when required and a plan for completing all Brandeis degree and major requirements within eight semesters.

-Credit for work completed abroad will be accepted from those programs previously approved for overseas study by Brandeis, or from programs that receive special approval from the UCC according to university guidelines.
+Credit for work completed abroad will be accepted from those programs previously approved for overseas study by Brandeis.
 To qualify for full-credit transfer upon return, a student must study at a full rate of work as defined by the host institution and earn grades of at least a C- or the equivalent.
 Such transfer of course credits will not necessarily imply that the work will be accepted for major credit by individual departments.

 Off-campus study cannot be a student's final semester at Brandeis.
 In order to receive credit for work done abroad, students must return to Brandeis for at least one semester during the academic year at an eligible rate of work.

-Students approved to study abroad will pay Brandeis tuition and an off-campus study fee, thereby maintaining their status as currently enrolled students, and as such, the Brandeis financial aid for which they are eligible may be portable.
+Students approved to study abroad will pay Brandeis tuition and all required student fees, thereby maintaining their status as currently enrolled students, and as such, the Brandeis financial aid for which they are eligible may be portable.

-Complete information on the regulations governing study abroad and assistance in preparing applications may be obtained from the Office of Academic Services.
+Complete information on the regulations governing study abroad and assistance in preparing applications may be obtained from the Office of Study Abroad.

 Brandeis Semesters and Study Abroad